 Access to school student records is governed by the Family Educational Rights and Privacy Act (FERPA) of 1974 and the Illinois School Student Records Act.
-School student records are divided into "student permanent records" and "student temporary records".
+School student records are divided into "permanent student records" and "temporary student records."
 "Student permanent records" contain the minimum personal information necessary for the education of students.
-Such information includes a student's name and address, birth date and place, gender, academic transcript, graduation date, level achieved and scores on college entrance examinations, attendance records, accident reports and health record, record of release of permanent record information, and such other entries as the Illinois Community College Board may require or authorize; and may include honors and awards received, and information concerning participation in CASPN sponsored activities.
+Such information includes a student's name and address, birth date and place, gender, academic transcript, graduation date, level achieved and scores on college entrance examinations, attendance records, accident reports, and health record, record of release of permanent record information, and such other entries as the Illinois Community College Board may require or authorize; and may include honors and awards received, and information concerning participation in CASPN sponsored activities.

-"Student temporary records" contain all information within school student records not contained in student permanent records.
-Such information includes a record of release of temporary record information, information regarding serious infractions that resulted in expulsion, suspension or the imposition of punishment or a sanction; and may include other information of clear relevance to the education of the student.
+"Student temporary records" contain all information within school student records not contained in permanent student records.
+Such information includes a record of release of temporary record information, information regarding serious infractions that resulted in expulsion, suspension, or the imposition of punishment or a sanction, and may include other information of clear relevance to the education of the student.